raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_1.md

 + A Raspberry Pi 4
 + A Sense HAT

+If necessary, you may also have been sent:
-+ A Camera Module (if necessary for your experiment)
++ A Camera Module
-+ A passive infrared (PIR) motion sensor (if necessary for your experiment)
++ A passive infrared (PIR) motion sensor
-+ A Coral TPU (if necessary for your experiment)
++ A Coral TPU

 ### Software

-You will need the Desktop version of the Flight Operating System (OS) for the Astro Pi.
+The SD card supplied contains the Desktop version of the Flight Operating System (OS) for the Astro Pi, called the Kit OS.
 This is a custom build of the Desktop Raspberry Pi Operating System, which includes all the software libraries present on the Astro Pi units on the ISS.
+Learn more on the Kit OS page.

 ### Additional resources